-A flexible sigmoidoscopy is usually a safe and effective way of finding out if there is a problem with the lower part of your large bowel.
+A colonoscopy is usually a safe and effective way of finding out if there is a problem with your large bowel.
 However, complications can happen.
 Being aware of them will help you make an informed decision about surgery.
 This will also help you and the healthcare team to identify and treat any problems early.